microsoft/vscode-docs/docs/customization/keybindings.md

 Different keyboard layouts usually reposition the above virtual keys or change the characters produced when they are pressed.
 When using a different keyboard layout than the standard US, Visual Studio Code does the following:

-All the keybindings are rendered in the UI using the current system's keyboard layout.
+All the key bindings are rendered in the UI using the current system's keyboard layout.
 For example, `Split Editor` when using a French (France) keyboard layout is now rendered as `kbstyle(Ctrl+*)`:

 ![render key binding](images/keybinding/render-key-binding.png)

 When editing `keybindings.json`, VS Code highlights misleading key bindings - those that are represented in the file with the character produced under the standard US keyboard layout, but which need pressing keys with different labels under the current system's keyboard layout.
-Here is for example how the `Default keybindings` rules look like when using a French (France) keyboard layout:
+For example, here is how the `Default keybindings` rules look like when using a French (France) keyboard layout:

 ![keybindings.json guidance](images/keybinding/keybindings-json.png)

 There is also a widget that helps input the key binding rule when editing `keybindings.json`.
 To launch the **Define Keybinding** widget, press `kb(editor.action.defineKeybinding)`.
 The widget listens for key presses and renders the serialized JSON representation in the text box and below it, the keys that VS Code has detected under your current keyboard layout.
-Once you've typed the key combination you want you can press `kbstyle(Enter)` and a rule snippet will be inserted.
+Once you've typed the key combination you want, you can press `kbstyle(Enter)` and a rule snippet will be inserted.

 ![key binding widget](images/keybinding/key-binding-widget.png)